Through The Fibro Fog

 lemon balm pesto in a glass jar with a bowl of pine nuts and garlic in the background.

-Pesto is such an easy way to add pops of flavour to your pasta, sandwiches and salads.
-Quick and easy, you may also like to see my Thai basil pesto and macadamia nut pesto for more twists on the traditional recipe!
+Pesto is such an easy way to add pops of flavor to your pasta, sandwiches and salads.
+Quick and easy, you may also like to see my pesto without pine nuts, Thai basil pesto and macadamia nut pesto for more twists on the traditional recipe!

 This lemon balm pesto recipe makes the most of fresh lemon balm leaves, with their deliciously distinctive citrus aroma and hint of lemony flavour.
 It's fresh and fragrant, and very quick to make.